ZahraDehghani99/AI-Internship/Phase05_NLP_With_Neural_Networks/README.md

-The purpose of this phase is to use deep learning algorithms like CNN, RNN and LSTM for text classification.
+The purpose of this phase is to use deep learning algorithms like CNN, RNN and LSTM for text classification on Hamshahri dataset (famous Iranian newspaper).